Dumpster Placement Laws in San Jose: The Complete Guide

 Placing a dumpster on grass or dirt comes with risks that homeowners often overlook.

-• Recommendation: Avoid grass whenever possible.
-If it is unavoidable, use thick plywood sheets and consider choosing a smaller dumpster size to minimize weight.
+4. Recommendation: Avoid grass whenever possible.
+If it is unavoidable, use thick plywood sheets (3/4" minimum, doubled up under the wheels), pre-water restrictions during heat advisories, and consider choosing a smaller dumpster size to minimize weight.

 Emergency Access & Fire Lanes (Strictly Enforced)